 An aggregated BlockAck and QoS Null with RDG/More PPDU equal to 1 to STA 2 in order to collect BlockAck and grant an RD to STA 2.

-—Example of reverse direction for DL MU-MIMO when the value of the Next PPDU Start Offset subfield is not equal to 0
+—Example of reverse direction for DL MU-MIMO

 Following the reception of the RD grant, STA 21 transmits its RD response burst in multiple PPDUs during the scheduled timeslot defined by Response Offset and Response Duration subfields of received Block Ack Schedule frame.
 The first PPDU is an A-MPDU, which includes the BlockAck to the RD initiator and QoS Data frames with RDG/More PPDU equal to 1.
 A PPDU in the RD response burst contains QoS Data with RDG/More PPDU equal to 1 if it is not the last PPDU, and it contains QoS Data with RDG/More PPDU equal to 0 if it is the last PPDU of the RD response burst.
 STA 1 requests the acknowledgement for RD response burst by setting Ack Policy to Scheduled Ack.
 STA 2 did not receive an RD grant, so it uses the scheduled timeslot only for transmission of the BlockAck frame.
 After a period of time equal to the value of Next PPDU Start Offset subfield starting from the end of EDMG MU PPDU After SIFS, the AP transmits another MU PPDU to both STA 1 and STA 2.
 In addition to QoS Data frame and Block Ack Schedule frame, the A-MPDU sent to STA 1 includes a BlockAck to the RD response burst. with RDG/More PPDU set to 1 and ACK Policy set to 0 for the MU PPDU sent to STA 1, and a PPDU sent to STA 2 containing an aggregated BlockAck to the RD response burst and a QoS Data frame.

-Figure 101 illustrates an example of the RD sequences during DL MU-MIMO transmissions when an RDG PPDU is the last MU PPDU transmitted in MU sequence (the value of the Next PPDU Start Offset subfield is equal to 0).
-In this example STA 1 requests the immediate acknowledgement for RD response burst by setting Ack Policy to Implicit Block Ack Request.
-STA 1 also reserves a part of its scheduled timeslot for AP to transmit the acknowledgement.
-SIFS after receiving the PPDU with Ack Policy equal to Implicit Block Ack Request from STA 1, AP responds with a BlockAck to that PPDU.

-—Example of reverse direction for DL MU-MIMO when the value of the Next PPDU Start Offset subfield is equal to 0

 11.2.7.5 MU-MIMO power save